wsbctechnicalblog/wsbctechnicalblog.github.io/content/fail-learn-reset-transform.md

 > - a fracturing or giving way under stress
 >

-Personally, I prefer of **FAILURE** as an "unexpected outcome" of doing, trying, evolving, or experimenting.
+Personally, I prefer to think of **FAILURE** as an "unexpected outcome" of doing, trying, evolving, or experimenting.

 > ![Unexpected Result](../images/fail-learn-reset-transform-1.png)